 And Jesus knew something we all need to remember:

 Sometimes being on the outside is the healthiest place to be.

 So I set boundaries.
 And while that was one of the hardest things I’ve had to do, it was also one of the most freeing.
 With wisdom found in Scripture through the direction of the Holy Spirit and validated through the voice of my husband, I had peace that setting these boundaries was the right decision.

 And I could see how being on the outside of that relationship put me further inside God’s wise care and protection — the healthiest place to be.

 This story was written by Kristen Strong, as published in the Create in Me a Heart of Wisdom Bible study.

-What a powerful story of wisdom from the new (in)courage Bible Study, Create in Me a Heart of Wisdom, available now for preorder.
+What a powerful story of wisdom from the new (in)courage Bible Study, Create in Me a Heart of Wisdom, available now.
 With stories like Kristen’s woven together with Scripture study written by Grace P. Cho, our prayer is that this study will encourage you to seek the Lord and the wisdom He offers each one of us.